Private Pilot License (PPL) Aerodynamics Practice Exam

 Question: 1 / 400

-Lift requirement decreases with more weight
+Lift decreases with angle of attack

 Get further explanation with Examzify DeepDiveBeta